zawadzkip/MSOE-Xamarin-Workshop/README.md

 ![Run](http://image.prntscr.com/image/09f7e541a34044d3bf400763ec4256bf.png)
 <br>
 Right click on the .Droid project and select "Set as startup project", then as long as you have an Android device connected or a Xamarin Android Player emulator installed, you will be able to run your project.
 Go ahead and do that, if you build and an app pops up. *Congrats!
 You're ready to code!*

+### Microsoft Emotion API
+[Sign up](https://www.microsoft.com/cognitive-services/en-us/emotion-api) for the emotion api and fill in the portion of the application where it states "API_KEY", with your API key, *note* you may need to create a Microsoft account to do so, the GitHub OAuth doesn't seem to work well.